Franchise Model v Going it alone: Which is right for me?

 Setting up your own business takes time, devotion, and money, whichever route you decide to take.
 Joining a franchise can help ease the burden by offering support, training and a ready-to-go marketing package.
 But it is also important to recognise that everyone’s needs are different and this might not be the right path for every HR professional.

-When weighing up your options, take your time to do your due diligence, go to discovery days and speak to other business owners and licensees.
+When weighing up your options, take your time to do your due diligence, go to a discovery event and speak to other business owners and licensees.
 Be open and honest with your concerns and reservations.
 Ask yourself whether some of those reservations could actually be flipped on their head and work as positives.

 If you like the idea of having the freedom and autonomy of running your own business while also feeling part of a team, joining a franchise sounds like it could be the best way for you to start your HR business journey.